Legal Symposium 2014

 Mr. Quinn was named a Fellow of the Royal Aeronautical Society in 2006, and has served as counsel on the Board of its D.C.
 Chapter since 2008.
 He has served on the Board of the International Aviation Law Institute of DePaul University since 2005, and as an Editor of the Annals of Air and Space Law of McGill University since 2006.
 He has served on the Board of the International Aviation Club since 2008 and recently was elected Secretary.

 He acts as regulatory, enforcement, antitrust, commercial, criminal, and litigation counsel to several domestic and international airlines, aerospace companies, airports, lenders/lessors, private equity/hedge funds, online travel agents, and other aviation companies.
-His recent efforts include the American Association of Airport Executives (AAAE) and US Contract Tower Association (USCTA) in litigation against the FAA in the Ninth Circuit over its decision to close 149 contract towers.
-He is representing Japanese battery manufacturer GS Yuasa relating to FAA, NTSB, and JTSB investigations, and other matters arising out of the Boeing 787 grounding.
-He is representing an Australian company regarding the potential privatization of Midway airport, after successfully representing Aerostar, the winning bidder and a 50-50 partnership of Highstar Capital and ASUR, a Mexican airport holding company, in the public-private partnership to manage Luis Muñoz Marín International Airport in San Juan, Puerto Rico.
-He is also representing the Aviation Working Group, a large coalition of aerospace companies, lenders, lessors, and law firms, regarding non-citizen trust issues.
+His recent efforts include representing Japanese battery manufacturer GS Yuasa relating to FAA, NTSB, and JTSB investigations, and other matters arising out of the Boeing 787 battery incidents and grounding.
+He is representing Delta Air Lines in certain regulatory and litigation matters, American Airlines in a major financing, Airbus in transactional matters, GECAS in international and regulatory issues, Bombardier and Learjet in certification and enforcement matters, and the American Association of Airport Executives (AAAE) and US Contract Tower Association (USCTA) in litigation against the FAA in the Ninth Circuit over its decision to close 149 contract towers.
+He represented Australian company IFM regarding the potential privatization of Midway airport in the past year, after successfully representing Aerostar, the winning bidder and a 50-50 partnership of Highstar Capital and ASUR, a Mexican airport holding company, in the public-private partnership to manage Luis Muñoz Marín International Airport in San Juan, Puerto Rico.
+He is also representing the Aviation Working Group, a large coalition of aerospace companies, lenders, lessors, and law firms, regarding aircraft registration and non-citizen trust issues.

-He represents a Japanese aircraft seat manufacturer in FAA, EASA, and JCAB airworthiness and compliance issues.
-He currently represents a private equity fund in a potential airline acquisition, and a large airline in a financing matter.
+He represents Japanese aircraft seat manufacturer Koito in FAA, EASA, and JCAB airworthiness, compliance, and claims issues.
+He has represented private equity funds in airline acquisitions, and a syndicate of lenders in an airline bankruptcy and restructuring.

-He is representing several of the largest real estate developers in the U.S. regarding airspace hazard issues.
+He is increasingly representing several Fortune 100 companies, universities, and entities with interests in Unmanned Aircraft Systems.
+He represents several of the largest real estate developers in the U.S. regarding airspace hazard issues.
 He represents a large number of Fortune 100 companies on aircraft charter and fractional ownership issues.
-He regularly counsels airlines, governments, and investors on foreign ownership issues, having managed these issues in government and by serving as lead counsel on the seminal Virgin America case, including oral argument in successfully defending the case on appeal before the D.C.
+He regularly counsels airlines, governments, and investors on foreign ownership issues, having helped manage these issues in government and by serving as lead counsel on the seminal Virgin America case, including oral argument in successfully defending the case on appeal before the D.C.
 Circuit.

 Mr. Quinn has been particularly active in broadband wireless interference issues with the GPS signal, and criminal investigations and prosecutions of aviation accidents around the globe.
-He is a preferred provider of legal services for one of the world’s largest leasing companies.
 He has represented multiple clients in FAA and NTSB investigations and criminal prosecutions after airline crashes, including as lead counsel in the successful defense of SabreTech in the criminal investigations and prosecutions following the ValuJet 592 crash.
 He represented a coalition of the largest aviation security companies following 9/11.

 He has served as a party-appointed mediator, and as Chief Judge of an AAA/ICDR arbitral panel in aviation disputes, as well as an expert in an aviation law legal malpractice case.

-Mr. Quinn recently completed two terms as Chair of the Parish Pastoral Council at the Cathedral of St. Matthew the Apostle in Washington, D.C.
+Mr. Quinn served two terms as Chair of the Parish Pastoral Council at the Cathedral of St. Matthew the Apostle in Washington, D.C.
 (2010 and 2011).
-He formerly served as Chair of its Stewardship and Development Committee, and now serves on its Faith Formation Committee.
-He is Fourth Degree, Knight of Columbus, and a Patron of the Vatican Art Museum.
+He formerly served as Chair of its Stewardship and Development Committee, and on its Faith Formation Committee.
+He is Fourth Degree, Knight of Columbus, a member of the Federalist Society and Army Navy Country Club, and a Patron of the Vatican Art Museum.
 He is married with five children, and resides in McLean, Virginia.

 - Chambers USA, Aviation Regulatory—National (2006-2013)